Analysis | Trump ties coronavirus decisions to personal grievances

 These are a pair of remarkable admissions and implications.
 But they feed into Trump’s long-standing quest to try to keep politicians and companies in line.
 By now, it has become abundantly clear that running afoul of Trump carries the potential for significant peril, and that he’ll go after you at the drop of the hat.
 While the Clintons are renowned for keeping score when it comes to their political enemies, Trump is much more overt about it.

+Amid the criticism Friday night, Trump and his allies sought to emphasize that he had said “I’m not talking about me” when talking about the lack of appreciation.
+But at another point, he made clear this was about him, to some extent: “When they’re not appreciative to me ... it’s not right.”

-It’s logical to ask whether such personal politics factor into the awarding of federal government help in a time of crisis.
-The question is whether Trump is making decisions during that crisis on things that have nothing to do with the details of the actual crisis, or he’s just blowing off steam.
+It’s now logical to ask whether such personal politics factor into the awarding of federal government help in a time of crisis, or he’s just blowing off steam.
 Trump did note that Pence still called the governors, despite his direction, so it’s not clear that either Michigan or Washington have actually suffered because of their governors’ comments about Trump.

+But Whitmer did suggest Friday that something had changed with the federal response in her state and indicated she felt it was related to her criticism of it.

+“What I’ve gotten back is that vendors with whom we had contracts are now being told not to send stuff here to Michigan," she said.
+"It’s really concerning.”

-On GM, though, there is a very valid question about why it was singled out when other car companies and manufacturers haven’t yet been.
+On GM, there is a very valid question about why it was singled out when other car companies and manufacturers haven’t yet been.
 White House economic adviser Peter Navarro did say at the same briefing that GM wasn’t as cooperative as it could have been.

 “We ran into roadblocks with GM,” Navarro said.
 “We cannot afford to lose a single day, particularly over the next 30 to 60 days.
 So President Trump invoked the Defense Production Act as a way of enhancing and accelerating this mobilization.”